unum-cloud/usearch/README.md

 - ✅ Variable dimensionality vectors for unique applications, including search over compressed data.
 - ✅ Binary Tanimoto and Sorensen coefficients for [Genomics and Chemistry applications](#usearch--rdkit--molecular-search).
 - ✅ Space-efficient point-clouds with `uint40_t`, accommodating 4B+ size.
-- ✅ Compatible with OpenMP and custom "executors", for fine-grained control over CPU utilization.
+- ✅ Compatible with OpenMP and custom "executors" for fine-grained control over CPU utilization.
 - ✅ Near-real-time [clustering and sub-clustering](#clustering) for Tens or Millions of clusters.
 - ✅ [Semantic Search](#usearch--ai--multi-modal-semantic-search) and [Joins](#joins).